SALE! up to £150 off* Algarve, Croatia and French Riviera holidays. Hurry, ends midnight 25 June!

 We highly recommend a jump on the train to Monaco.
 It’s only 13 minutes, but the prettiest 13 minutes you’ll spend on public transport.
-It hugs the coast the whole way and deposits you in the uphill/downhill glitzy glam curiosity that is Monte Carlo.
-Casinos, superyachts, supermodels and achingly fashionable, it’s everything you could hope for.
-Bring money.
+It hugs the coast the whole way and drop you off in the glamourous Monte Carlo.
+Casinos, superyachts and supermodels - it’s everything you could hope for.The Alps

 Nice isn’t just about the sea.
 It’s brilliantly placed at the bottom of the French Alps.
-A short drive from the city will have you heading up winding roads and into the hills, where you can stop off at any one of a number of dainty little villages for lunch and a good old gander at the view.
+A short drive from the city will have you heading up winding roads and into the hills, where you can stop off at any one of a number of dainty little villages for lunch and a good old gander at the view.Explore the coast

 Exploring NiceHit the beach

 The Matisse and Chagall museums both have great collections from their respective artists.
 Near the old city is the Museum of Modern and Contemporary Art with works by Andy Warhol, Roy Liechenstein and many others.
 The Nice Fine Arts Museum has a vast collection of European art from the 16th to the 20th century.
 The city is also home to the St Nicholas Orthodox Cathedral, recognised as a national monument of France.Colline du Chateau

 First and foremost is, bien sur, the salad Nicoise, described by Delia Smith as “one of the best combinations of salad ingredients ever invented”.
 Praise doesn’t get much higher.
 Locals are huge fans of socca, a sort of big tasty pancake made from chickpea flour and olive oil, and pissalediere, onion pizza with anchovies.
-Accompany your grub with some Vin de Bellet – sunshiney wines produced on the hills just outside the city.
-Perfectly Nicoise, in liquid form.
+Accompany your meal with some vins de Bellet – sunshiney wines produced on the hills just outside the city.
+Perfectly Nicoise, in liquid form.Nice Restaurants

 Cosmopolitan Nice has it all when it comes to eating out.
-Ultra-luxury top-of-the-range restaurants?
+Ultra-luxury top-of-the range restaurants?
 Tick.
 Seafront open-air dining?
 Tick.
-Tiny Nicoise restaurants jam-packed with character and locals?
+Tiny Nicoise restaurants jam packed with character and locals?
 Yes, that too.
 From Michelin star to street food, it’s all here for the taking.
-As you’d hope, the seafood, in particular, is extraordinary.
+As you’d hope, the seafood in particular is extraordinary.